Love has its place, as does hate. Peace has its place, as does war. Mercy has its place, as do cruelty and revenge. —-Meir Kahane

 The trouble is that both Rubio and Cruz, like Graham, apparently are unable to discern even the tiniest contradiction between the teachings of Jesus and Israel’s genocidal treatment of the Palestinians.
 Both are ardent supporters of Israel and in essence, cheer on the genocide.

 Do the pastors of the churches they attend subscribe to the same outlook?
 Or do they simply remain silent and say nothing on the matter?
 It is a crucial question because when church leaders fail to take a stand on the most pressing issues of our day, when they refrain, for instance, from calling for justice, and offer no pulpit denunciations of US wars and sanguinary regime change operations–when the best they can do is say a prayer for the troops and leave it at that, to preside at funerals or visit someone’s sick grandmother in the hospital–then they risk making themselves, and their churches, increasingly irrelevant.

 Did Jesus denounce the corrupt leaders of his day?
 He certainly did.
 Why do Christian pastors today fail, by and large, to do likewise?
 Is it out of cowardice?
 Or is it simply that they have no eyes to see or ears to hear?

-And just who are these ‘powers-that-be’ they prefer not to make waves for?
-If we no longer are living in a Christian land, how exactly do we define today’s America?
+And just who is this ‘ powers-that-be’ they prefer not to make waves for?
+If we no longer live in a Christian land, how exactly do we define today’s America?
 Is it simply a secular country?
 Or would it perhaps be more accurate to describe it as a Jewish state?
 I posed that very question in an article I wrote a little over three years ago.